 Capitalized software development costs are amortized on a project basis using the straight-line method over the estimated economic life of the product or enhancement.
 The capitalization of the initial development work related to SWP began in mid-2007 when the platform was determined to be ready for its intended use.
-The amortization expense related to the initial software development costs capitalized in 2007 will end in the second quarter of 2022.
-As a result, we expect amortization expense related to capitalized software in service as of March 31, 2022 to decline to approximately \$6.5 million in the third quarter 2022 (See Note 1 to the Consolidated Financial Statements).
+The amortization expense related to the initial software development costs ended in the second quarter of 2022.
+As a result, amortization expense related to capitalized software development costs declined in the three and nine months ended September 30, 2022 (See Note 1 to the Consolidated Financial Statements).